A Diffusion Model Framework for Unsupervised Neural Combinatorial Optimization: Derivations

 \subsection{Gradient of the Joint Variational Upper Bound}

 When $X_{0:T}$ is discrete, the gradient of the Joint Variational Upper Bound has to be decomposed into two parts via the application of the chain rule.
 The gradient through exact expectations (see Sec.~\ref{sec:methods}) can be computed by backpropagating through $q_\theta(X_{t-1}|X_t)$ directly.
-To backpropagate through the expectations over $X_{T:t-1} \sim q_\theta(X_{T:t-1})$ we use the REINFORCE gradient estimator with a baseline for variance reduction.
+To backpropagate through the expectations over $X_{T:t-1} \sim q_\theta(X_{T:t-1})$ we use the log derivative trick with a baseline for variance reduction.

 As an example, we show the gradient through the entropy term which is given by:

 where the baseline $b_S = \mathbb{E}_{X_{T:t} \sim q_\theta(X_{T:t})} \left [ S(q_\theta(X_{t-1}|X_t)) \right ]$ is used for variance reduction.
 Here, the first term is the REINFORCE gradient through the expectation and the second term is the gradient which flows through the exact expectation of the entropy.